rio-nos/automated_billing/README.md

 Date: August, 7th, 2020

+Timeframe: This project took roughly 40 hours to complete.
+The amount time spent on this project consisted mostly of learning
+	how to use the Selenium library, planning what data types to use to store variables, and implementing an efficient algorithm.

 About:

 	This project was motivated with the idea that I did not have the motivation to manually pay each individual's fair share of the bill.
 I gave up most of my responsibility on overseeing the bills for 6 individuals in our house and gave most of the responsibility to my automated python script.